Marcel Proust delivered in Search of Lost Time a brilliant analysis on time, through the famous “Madeleine” (a french cookie)

 The madeleine is the symbol of the past that arises unintentionally.
 Proust traces the contours of a subjectivity that accumulates memories without realizing it (the madeleine, as each act, is lived naively), a subjectivity marked by the world passively.
 If analysts speak of “affective consciousness” to describe the emergence of memories, it is to emphasize the non-active dimension and assigned the matter: the memories come to him without being summoned.

-The media are reminiscent of the smell and taste, in other words it is a sensual action, not an intellectual enterprise.
+The media are reminiscent of the smell and taste, in other words, it is a sensual activity, not an intellectual one.
 But later, it is the consciousness that restores the thread of memory.

 Past and present:

 In fact, the theory says more than a madeleine: certain objects or odors call memories.
 This theory states rather than the past may now become, in other words, that the subject can somehow bend time and break the dichotomy between past/present.

 Proust thus draws a picture of jailed subjectivity in the past, unable to forget.
 Consciousness is riveted in the past and suffered his memory.

 The dominant time of the human condition seems to be the past is in Proust.
 Man is essentially nostalgic, expressing the same feeling after regretting registering on William Hill for instance.